 Q. Please give us a self-promotional speech.

 I do everything with enthusiasm and passion (nesshin ni).
 Even if I am not interested in a project in the beginning, when I start to work on it, I always get very interested in it and want to do a really good job on it.
-For example, at my current company, I always find that when I start researching something for a book or article, I find myself thinking a lot about it outside my working hours, and I often talk about it with my friends and co-workers.
+For example, at my current company, I always find that when I start researching something for a book or article, I find myself thinking a lot about it outside my working hours, and I often talk about it with my friends and coworkers.
 I think that you can tell whether a person really put their heart into something when you see the finished product, so it’s very important to do so.
-I think that when people read things that I wrote, they will be able to tell that I made a really effort to research it very carefully, to make sure the grammar and spelling are perfect, and that it’s easy and enjoyable to read.
+I think that when people read things that I wrote, they will be able to tell that I made a great effort to research it very carefully, to make sure the grammar and spelling are perfect, and that it’s easy and enjoyable to read.

 -I guess this is like “Why should we hire you?” but the phrasing of it (Jiko PR o oneigaishimasu) always struck me as really odd for a country that values modesty as highly as Japan does.
 After hearing Japanese people’s jiko PR speeches, though, they never seem to say things about their abilities directly.
 It’s more about their efforts and attitudes and how they lead to results.